A Mighty Girl's top picks of mysteries for children and teens starring Mighty Girl detectives!

-For more suspenseful books starring Mighty Girls, visit our Mystery & Suspense Collection.
-Would-be detectives can practice their skills with the mysteries in A Year of Mini Mysteries: 29 Tricky Tales to Untangle for ages 8 to 11, and Bella's Mystery Deck for ages 9 to 12.
+For more mysteries starring Mighty Girls, visit our Mystery & Suspense Collection.
+Would-be detectives can also hone their skills with A Year of Mini Mysteries: 29 Tricky Tales to Untangle for ages 8 to 11 and Bella's Mystery Deck for ages 9 to 12.

 Mighty Girl Detective Stories

 In 1856, Kate Warne met with Allan Pinkerton, the founder of the famous Pinkerton Detective Agency, to make an important point: a woman detective could go places that his male detectives couldn't.
 Pinkerton was impressed with Warne's drive, and soon she was ferreting out secrets in disguise as a society lady.
 And when an assassination threat targeted the newly elected Abraham Lincoln on the way to his inauguration, Warne played a critical role in helping him get to the capital safely.
 This fascinating biography, accompanied by colorful, expressive illustrations, is sure to intrigue would-be detectives.